dentolos19/AniListNet/README.md

 A simple .NET API wrapper for [AniList](https://anilist.co)!

+This project is a simple wrapper for the AniList API.
+It is not intended to be a complete API wrapper, but rather a simple wrapper for the AniList API.

 > **Note**: This was a side project of [Otakulore](https://github.com/dentolos19/Otakulore), now it's a fully-fledged project!

 ## Usage